daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7uoHsh0dZ4o?si=JFxf60nT4T1G4ZaD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   In this milestone, the mini breadboard was removed in favor of using a half-sized breadboard to give myself more room for any components I may add in the future.
 I used velcro to attach the half-sized breadboard for easy relocation.
 Majority of the sensors and modules have been removed as I did not plan on using them (obstacle avoidance module, ultrasonic sensor, and line tracking module).
 As of right now, the only component on the breadboard is a 38kHz IR receiver.
 The receiver is able to detect IR signals from the remote and converts that into electrical commands.
 Receivers use photodiodes to absorb light along with a filter to ensure that only IR waves may pass through.
 For the wiring, one leg is wired to GND, another is wired to the 5V pin on the Arduino, and the last is wired to digital pin 12.
 The VCC pin from the motor controller is connected to the VCC leg on the receiver (and also the 5V pin).
   The code requires installation of the IRremote library.
 When a button is pressed on the remote, the receiver will detect which button is pressed and carry out the corresponding action.